mzashh/HUB75-Pixel-Art-Display/README.md

   * It then plays the GIF files stored in the SPI Flash of the ESP32.

-  * I have also implemented a WEB-UI using a async web server which allows to upload, delete, download and play other GIF files on the ESP32.
+  * I have also implemented a WEB-UI using an Async web server which allows to upload, delete, download and play other GIF files on the ESP32.

   * The WEB-UI also has auth functionality and allows for remote rebooting of the ESP32.